Introduction

 Why Alternative Investments Are Not for Everyone

-While alternative investments may suit high-risk, high-capital investors, or the naive, they are not suitable for the average investor unless you are prepared to lose all of your money.
+Alternative investments may suit high-risk, high-capital investors, but they are not suitable for the average investor unless you are prepared to take the risk.

 Please speak to us before you consider any investment of this nature.